DaveBlooman/daveblooman.github.io/_posts/2017-02-07-Cross Account AWS Lambda Deployments.md

 }
 ```

+If you are a cloudformation user, all of the IAM JSON show so far is compatible, just remove the variables and add it to your template.

 ### Deploy with Apex

 Now you have two roles in two AWS accounts, both which can be assumed by the CI build server for deployments.
 For Apex, you can deploy easily by using the IAM role option on the command line.